First shipments of coronavirus vaccine will fall short - KESQ

 But even that number will fall short.
 Pfizer is only expected to have 6.4 million doses of vaccine ready by mid-December.

-A CNN analysis of the state breakdowns of what they plan to receive shows all will fall short of what they would need to fully vaccinate health care workers and long term care residents.
-CNN was able to confirm the expected size of the first shipment of vaccine for at least 45 states.
+A CNN analysis of 27 states’ vaccine data showed that none were getting enough vaccine in the first shipment to vaccinate all their first priority group, including health care workers and long-term care residents.
+CNN was able to confirm the expected size of the first shipment of vaccine for at least 43 states, and the number of people prioritized in a least 27 states.

-California must vaccinate 2.4 million healthcare workers first and Governor Gavin Newsom said earlier this week that the state is only receiving 327,000 doses of the vaccine from Pfizer to start with.
+California must vaccinate 2.4 million healthcare workers first and Gov. Gavin Newsom said earlier this week that the state is only receiving 327,000 doses of the vaccine from Pfizer to start with.

 Since that covers just a fraction of the healthcare workers needed to get vaccinated, Newsom said Thursday the state would be trimming its list of top priority group of healthcare workers even further to decide who gets vaccinated first.

-Note: Correction: An earlier version of this story misstated the number of states for which CNN can confirm the expected size of the first shipment of vaccine.
-CNN was able to confirm the expected size of the first shipment of vaccine for at least 43 states so far.